CezarLeahu/CezarLeahu.github.io/index.md

 ## Ness
 _January 2018 - August 2021, Iasi_
-* Worked for a large open-source ECM product
+* Worked on a large Enterprise Content Management product
+* Open-source project
 * Was part of the multiple teams and interacted both with the core platform and with 10+ product extensions
 * Among the projects there were:
   - integration of AWS Machine Learning services (Comprehend, Textract & Rekognition)